aryanbuilds/nids_dashboard/README.md

 # Setup Steps

+# THIS BRANCH IS CREATED TO PROCESS FAST.LOG file of SURICATA OTHER THAN EVE.JSON.

 >[!info] SURICATA REQUIRED TO SETUP FOLLOW ANY ONLINE RESOURCE FOR THIS.
 ## Set up whole environment:
 - give permission to files